lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_suit_dfu_procedure.rst

 Manifest elements
 =================

-``SUIT_Manifest`` contains command sequences and elements that contain several scripts within its envelope structure.
+``SUIT_Manifest`` contains contains metadata elements and command sequences (a kind of "scripts") within its structure.
 These scripts contain the commands that will be executed at certain stages of the update process.
 Additionally, they provide a shortcut when a component's information, or other data, needs to be repeated throughout the manifest.